wmcbrine/tivoremote/README.txt

-TCP/IP remote for TiVo Series 3+, v0.25
+TCP/IP remote for TiVo Series 3+, v0.26
 by William McBrine <wmcbrine@gmail.com>
-January 5, 2011
+May 7, 2011

 An on-screen virtual remote control that can control your TiVo over the network.
 It works with the Series 3 or any later TiVo model.

-Python 2.x is required (tested on 2.3 through 2.6), as well as Tkinter (normally part of Python's standard library) or PyGTK.
+Python 2.x is required (tested on 2.3 through 2.7), as well as Tkinter (normally part of Python's standard library) or PyGTK.
 Mac OS X and Linux users should have what they need already; Windows users should visit http://python.org/ .
 The remote has also been tested on Windows CE